hessa-48/Last-Project/README.md

 Code + Models

- Gradio App: you can find the deployme nt code here: https://drive.google.com/file/d/1qHw0LcCehZ5sU05Aq3JFaAEQfIM1Mzhw/view?usp=sharing
+ Gradio App

 GPT-4 Blog Summaries

+You can see all of our models and datasets and the deployment using this code : https://colab.research.google.com/drive/1-9UKpZsxbQcVCosJ9b3ENvjp6w02CFGw?usp=sharing

 PPT Presentation